 Dental implants have truly changed the replacement of teeth over the years.
 Before the development of dental implants, people with dentures were unable to chew many kinds of food.
-This has all changed with the widespread use of dental implants.
+This has all changed with this amazing advancement in dental technology.

 What Is A Dental Implant?

 Dental implants are made up of titanium and other materials that are compatible with the human body.
-They are posts or frames that are surgically positioned in the jawbone, where they function as a study anchor for replacement artificial teeth, known as crowns.
+They replace the roots of teeth by surgically implanting them into the jaw bone.
+They function as a sturdy anchor for artificial replacement teeth, known as crowns.

-A dental implant is an excellent way to replace a missing tooth.
-This solution feels and acts the most like a natural tooth when smiling, brushing and chewing.
-The implant replaces the actual root of the missing tooth and heals in the bone for several months.
-A major advantage is no need to alter any other teeth when placing an implant.
+A major advantage is that there is no need to alter any other teeth when placing an implant, as with a dental bridge.
 A dental implant is a good solution for just a single missing tooth or multiple missing teeth.
 When smiling or talking there is no way to tell the difference between a dental implant and your natural tooth.

 Why A Periodontist?

 A periodontist is a dentist who specializes in caring for your gums and the other supporting tissues of your mouth.
-Periodontist can offer more specialized care and attention when a dental implant is the option that is right for you.
-Because dental implants are personally connected with the gum tissue and underlying bone in the mouth a periodontist will know exactly what to do and why to do it.
-Periodontist have a special knowledge, training and a competence that you need to have teeth that look and feel just like your natural teeth.
+A periodontist can offer more specialized care and attention when a dental implant is an option.
+Because dental implants are personally connected with the gum tissue and underlying bone a periodontist will know exactly what to do and why to do it.
+Periodontists have the special knowledge, training, and experience needed to place the implant and match the look and feel of your natural teeth.
 While a periodontist provides specialized care for your gums there are two other areas that a periodontist has special training in:

 - A periodontist can help prevent tooth loss.
-A periodontist knows the specific treatments needs in order to save your natural tooth.
-The treatments that a periodontist will provide will remove damaged tissue and if done in time can prevent further infection from spreading which can save a tooth from removal or a root canal.
+A periodontist knows the specific treatments needed in order to save your natural tooth.
+The treatments that a periodontist provides removes damaged tissue and if done in time can prevent further infection.
+This can save a tooth from removal or a root canal.

 - A periodontist can replace missing teeth.
-When a need arises when teeth need to be removed your Periodontist has a detailed understanding of the relationship between tooth, gum, and jaw bone structure and will take the proper care needed to remove a tooth.
+When a tooth needs to be removed your Periodontist has a detailed understanding of the relationship between teeth, gums, and jaw bone.
+A periodontist will take the proper precautions to remove any teeth.